 April 2015 saw the publication of Herman's third factoid book by Lannoo.

 6,000 copies sold

-After 666 mythes everone believes and 555 facts that serve no purpose Herman Boel is back with a new terug met een nieuw book.
+After "666 myths everyone believes" and "555 facts that serve no purpose" Herman Boel is back with a new book.

-A bad working medecine that became the world's most popular drink, a missed exit that causes a world war, a translation error by which Mozes was displayed with horns for centuries…
+A medicine that became the world's most popular drink, a missed exit that caused a world war, a translation error causing Mozes to be depicted with horns for centuries…

 How different would the world be if we all would blunder less?
-We will never know.
+We'll never know.

-It is a fact, however, that you do not need to worry too much if you make a (serious) blunder.
-The 444 witty blunders in this book show you are definitely not alone!
+It's a fact, however, that you don't need to worry too much if you make a (serious) blunder.
+The 444 witty blunders in this book prove you are definitely not alone!

-Also published as Daisy audio book with the Luisterpuntbibliotheek.
+Also published as a Daisy audio book at the Luisterpuntbibliotheek.
 More info.